Unico: OEL Reboot series

-In Spring 2022, Tezuka Productions, along with illustrator duo Gurihiru and writer Samuel Sattin, launched an international Kickstarter campaign to fund a new manga titled Unico: Awakening (ユニコ: 目覚めのおはなし, Unico: Awakening Story) aka "Unico: An Original Manga".
-An OEL Manga series that reboots the Unico franchise.
+In Spring 2022, Tezuka Productions, along with illustrator duo Gurihiru and writer Samuel Sattin, launched an international Kickstarter campaign to fund a new manga titled Unico: Awakening (ユニコ: 目覚めのおはなし, Unico: Awakening Story) aka "Unico: An Original Manga", an original English-language manga series that would reboot the Unico franchise.
 The campaign was fully funded within 24 hours.
 In Summer 2023, the Kickstarter campaign announced that the first volume's initial 162-pages was bumped up to a total of 224-pages.
 On September 20, 2023, Scholastic Corporation announced that the manga series will be published by their Graphix imprint banner with the first volume, a reimaging of the chapter "The Cat on the Broomstick" was released August 6, 2024 in the United States.
 Tezuka Productions and Scholastic also announced the series to be expanded to four volumes alongside an activity book and handbooks to accompany them.
-At San Diego Comic Con 2025, Tezuka Productions and Scholastic announced the series to extend to a total of eight volumes.
+On January 20, 2026, Tezuka Productions and Scholastic announced the series to extend to a total of eight volumes.
 On October 27, 2023, the manga series was announced to be given a Dutch translation with "De Fontein" publishing the manga series in the Netherlands with a Dutch release in Fall 2024.
 A preview of the first volume was sold as part of Free Comic Book Day 2024 on May 4, 2024.
-In a Fall 2024 interview for the website "Licensing Magazine" to promote BLE 2024 (Brand Licensing Europe).
-Reemsborko revealed that an animated adaptation of the Unico reboot series was in early development.
+On September 10, 2024, in an interview on the website Licensing Magazine done to promote Brand Licensing Europe 2024, Reemsborko revealed that an animated television series or feature-length film adaptation of the Unico Awakening reboot series was in early stages of development.

 As part of the Kickstarter campaign, an American mini-comic titled "Unico" by Steenz and American picture book by Madeline Copp were created for backers of the project under the "Unico: Awakening Artifacts" series.
-Which was a limited edition collectibles created by American cartoonists and artists.
+Which was a limited edition collectibles created by American cartoonists and international artists.
+Notable contributors include Japanese artist Peach Momoko (Demon Saga), mangaka Akira Himekawa, artist Tokitotokoro, Irish director and artist Tomm Moore (Wolfwalkers), mangaka Kamome Shirahama (Witch Hat Atelier), and mangaka Junko Mizuno.